 The warranty for your glasses will be contingent on the manufacture of your frames, what coatings you purchase for your lenses and are limited to manufacture defects.
 Frame warranties will include things like finish wear, weak solder joints, or broken hinges.
 Lens warranties include surface scratches, chips, cracks and any other kind of coating failure.
 Warranties do not include loss or theft, surface damage as a result of chewing from a pet or a child, or if you should happen to drive over them with your vehicle.

-We are networked providers for Premera, Regence, Northwest Benefits Network, Davis, Eyemed, Washington State Healthcare (Apple Healthcare), Medicare and we will match discount plans up to 20%.
+We are in network providers for Premera, Regence, Northwest Benefits Network, Davis, Washington State Healthcare (Apple Healthcare), Medicare and we will match discount plans up to 20%.
+Although we are out of network providers for Eyemed, GEHA, and VSP we do offer discount packages that are just as good, if not better than most in network providers.
 We will bill your out-of-network benefits if that is an option with your provider.
 It is advisable that you are aware of your vision hardware benefits prior to purchasing.

 Our ability to combine multiple insurances benefits is dependent on who your providers are.
 Some insurance companies allow coordination of benefits, some do not.
 We are happy to review your benefits with you.